AndreasPapaz/AndreasPapaz.github.io/index.md

 }

 ```
-Quick answer: Primative types (Strings, Numbers, Booleans) are passed by value and Objects are passed by reference.
+Quick answer: Primitive types (Strings, Numbers, Booleans) are passed by value and Objects are passed by reference.

 ```js
 var a = 1;